-Our Local Development Plan Visitor Experience Policies aim to focus new tourism development in our existing towns and villages and allow for small-scale tourism and recreation proposals in the countryside.
+Our Local Development Plan visitor experience policies aim to focus new tourism development in our existing towns and villages and allows for small-scale tourism and recreation proposals in the countryside.

 This guidance is one of a series of Planning Guidance on how the Local Development Plan policy operates.
 This guidance aims to: